-- 1. "igbPosition": For position 0 (zero), the assignment is made using the most recently connected drive controller - 2. "serialNumber": The assignment is made using the production number of the drive controller - 3. "reference": The assignment is made based on the reference already existing in the drive controller (E120); this was assigned during the most recently executed project configuration
+- 1. "igbPosition": If you network multiple SD6 drive controllers via IGB, the position of the drive controller in the IGB network is determined based on the plug sequence; assignment takes places based on this position; the left outer drive controller in the IGB has the position 0 (zero) - 2. "serialNumber": The assignment is made using the production number of the drive controller - 3. "reference": The assignment is made based on the reference already existing in the drive controller (E120); this was assigned during the most recently executed project configuration